SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 The CSP **MUST** provide every user project with a provider network that can route any external addresses that are allocated to the project.
 For external addresses from pool-allocated subnets, this requires support for dynamic routing.
-This provider network will in the following will be referred to as the _standard provider network_.
+This provider network in the following will be referred to as the _standard provider network_.

 The standard provider network **MUST** have the `is_default` flag set to `True`, and it **MUST** be the only provider network in the project with `is_default` set to `True`.
 To avoid ambiguity, the standard provider network **SHOULD** be the only provider network available to projects by default.